joakim/kay/README.md

 key: 'foo'
 mutable (key): 42

-"a record cell with a mutable slot (only mutable from within)"
+"a record cell with a writable slot (only writable from within)"
-mutable-slot: {
+writable-slot: {
     cell: self
     *bar: true